tonifrankola/docs-monitor/troubleshooting/credssp-for-use-with-powershell.md

 For example, when the data from SharePoint server are retrieved and a dedicated SQL Server instance needs to be accessed or when the data from Active Directory are retrieved and an underlying Domain Controller needs to be accessed.

 Use the following cmdlet to enable CredSSP on the client by specifying Client in the Role parameter.
-It must be executed on the __remote computer(s) where SysKit Monitor is executing the script__.
+It must be executed for the __remote server(s) where SysKit Monitor is executing the script__.

 __Enable-WSManCredSSP -Role Client –DelegateComputer *__

 These settings allow the client to delegate explicit credentials to a server when server authentication is achieved.
+Credentials can be delegated to: __one__, __multiple__ or __all__ servers in a domain.

-> __Please note!__ If you want to tighten the security risk, instead of an asterisk, you need to enter the FQDN of the application server where SysKit Monitor is installed.
+> __Please note!__ If you want to tighten the security risk, instead of an asterisk, it is recommended to enter the FQDN of the remote server(s) where SysKit Monitor is executing the script.

-Use the following cmdlet to enable CredSSP on the server by specifying Server in Role.
+Use the following cmdlet to enable CredSSP on the server by specifying Server in Role parametar.
 It must be executed on the __application server where SysKit Monitor is installed__.

 __Enable-WSManCredSSP -Role Server__